-[43] The Board invites the Respondent to make written submissions on the matters of disciplinary penalty, costs and publication up until close of business on 31 August 2018.
+- [41] The Board invites the Respondent to make written submissions on the matters of disciplinary penalty, costs and publication up until close of business on 23 May 2019.
 The submissions should focus on mitigating matters as they relate to the penalty, costs and publication orders.
 If no submissions are received then this decision will become final.
-If submissions are received then the Board will meet and consider those submissions prior to coming to a final decision on penalty, costs and publication.
+If submissions are received then the Board will meet and consider those submissions prior to coming to a final decision on penalty, costs and publication. - [42] In calling for submissions on penalty, costs and mitigation the Board is not inviting the Respondent to offer new evidence or to express an opinion on the findings set out in this decision.
+If the Respondent disagrees with the Board's findings of fact and and/or its decision that the Respondent has committed a disciplinary offence the Respondent can appeal the Board's decision.